Arxlan40/pdfrx_elinux/README.md

 # pdfrx

 [pdfrx](https://pub.dartlang.org/packages/pdfrx) is a rich and fast PDF viewer implementation built on the top of [PDFium](https://pdfium.googlesource.com/pdfium/).
-The plugin supports Android, iOS, Windows, macOS, Linux, and Web.
+The plugin supports Android, iOS, Windows, macOS, Linux, eLinux and Web.

 ## Interactive Demo